 San and Khoe people, researchers and other stakeholders co-operate in conserving the engravings here - more than 200 images and many further pecked or rubbed markings are spread over a small hill.
 A visit here can be a deeply moving experience, and an informative and provocative one for anyone interested in local history and contemporary heritage and social issues.
 School groups especially welcome.
 The site, surrounded by land owned by the !Xun and Khwe San people, is on a servitude set aside for rock art conservation and public access.
 Our rock art custodians/guides will help make your visit special.
 The experience begins at a visitor centre, where there are displays, and an auditorium with a twenty-minute introductory film.
 The 800 m walk-way weaves up and over the hill via a number of information points.
 A guide will provide commentary and discuss your questions.
 On your return, the shop at the Centre has art and craftwork from the !Xun and Khwe community.
 Rock art and related books also available.
 Facilities (auditorium, kitchen, etc) may be hired for small conferences/workshops/end-of-year functions.

 Contact details, opening times:

 NEW telephone number at the site: 053-8392747; or enquiries (incl after hours) at 082 2224777 [+27 82 2224777].
 Postal address: WBK: Dr David Morris, P.O.
 Box 316, Kimberley, 8300, South Africa.
 Email: firstname.lastname@example.org

-Special school and tour visits may be scheduled outside normal weekday opening hours by prior arrangement.
+Special school and tour visits may be scheduled outside these hours by prior arrangement.